-I do want to celebrate your journey and desire for natural birth, of course!
+I do want to celebrate your journey and desire for an emotionally nurturing birth for you and your baby, of course!
 I just don't have much time for emails.
 The website is for ALL of you.
 You, too!

 Do share your stories that tell how using these techniques resolved helped achieve an "easier" labor.
 And if these techniques didn't work, share which ones they were and how frequent you did them and at what gestational age, that would be helpful, too.
 They don't always work, even when the "right" technique supposedly matches the issue.
 Its important that we don't pretend these always work.
 Let's tell the stories in Real Stories

 After 20 years with a small homebirth practice and organizing active community doula program development in hospitals and non-profits in Minneapolis/St. Paul, Gail is now devoted to developing Spinning Babies and her other areas such as Belly Mapping and Resolving Shoulder Dystocia.
 Gail became a CPM in 2000 and still enjoys being called in to stalled labors and breech births when her support might be helpful.

 - This Spinning Babies website (2002 to the present)

 - "First Twin: Breech" Midwifery Today Issue Number 106 (Summer 2013) Breech Birth Issue